Master of Urban Planning (MUP)

 The MUP program is accredited by the Planning Accreditation Board (PAB) through December 2017.
 In accordance with PAB guidelines regarding access to outcomes-related information, please click here for a quick snapshot of public information regarding to our MUP program.

 Program Director: John Chin, PhD

-The Master of Urban Planning requires 54 credits of graduate study, 39 of which must be taken within the Urban Affairs & Planning department.
+The Master of Urban Planning requires 54 credits of graduate study, 39 of which must be taken within the Urban Policy & Planning department.
 With the approval of the department, 15 credits may be elected from other graduate programs.
 The credit requirements are broken down as follows, and described in greater detail below.

 The MUP Degree Requirements Worksheet is also available as a PDF.

 - Areas of Concentration (12 Credits)

 Theories and Process of Urban Planning (6 Credits)

 - URBP 700 (formerly 787.04) Introduction to Planning (3 Credits)